PyTemplate/typer_cli/docs/developer_guide/developer_setup.md

 # Developer Setup

-To begin local development, clone this repository and use one of the following methods to build it.
-Commands should be executed from inside of the project home folder (i.e. the location of this README).
+To begin local development, clone the [PyTemplates/typer_cli](https://github.com/PyTemplate/typer_cli) repository and use one of the following methods to build it.
+Commands should be executed from inside of the project home folder.

-## Using poetry:
+## Using poetry

 ```bash
 poetry install